siegebell/vsc-prettify-symbols-mode/README.md

 Substitutions work by matching any string that satisfies the `"ugly"` pattern and visually replacing it with `"pretty"`; you can optionally specify the context by providing `"pre"` or `"post"` regular expressions that must be matched for the substitution to occur.
 You can also target multiple languages or glob patterns at once via `"languages": ["fsharp", {"pattern":  "**/*.txt"}]`.

+### Revealing symbols

+By default, "ugly" text will be revealed while contacted by a cursor.
+You may override this behavior by specifying `"prettifySymbolsMode.revealOn"`, or per-language by specifying `"revealOn"` within a language entry.
+Options are:
+* `"cursor"`: reveal while a cursor contacts the symbol (default);
+* `"cursor-inside"`: reveal while a cursor is *inside* the symbol;
+* `"active-line"`: reveal all symbols while on the same line as a cursor;
+* `"selection"`: reveal all symbols while being selected or in contact with a cursor; and
+* `"none"`: do not reveal symbols.

+### Adjust cursor movement

+By default, cursor movement will traverse the characters of the "ugly" text -- this will cause it to become invisible while inside the text if it is not revealed (see `"revealOn"`).
+Setting `"prettifySymbolsMode.adjustCursorMovement"` to `true` will tweak cursor movement so that "pretty" symbols behave as a single character.
+This can be overriden per-language be specifying `"adjustCursorMovement"` in a language entry.
+In particular, left or right movement will cause the cursor to jump over the symbol instead of going inside.
+However, this setting does not currently account for all kinds of cursor movement, e.g. up/down.

 ### Regular expressions